40 Ways to Improve Your Money Skills for Financial Literacy Month

 10. Budgets Are Sexy

 Budgeting helps save money, saving money is the ultimate confidence builder and confidence is sexy — that’s the plot behind J. Money’s Budgets Are Sexy blog.
-J. Money’s goal is to find the best way to budget your money, using templates, experimentation and recommendations for the best books, apps and sites to achieve it.
-He regularly posts his net worth and encourages readers to join him on the journey to becoming a millionaire and part of the Million Dollar Club.
+Via the blog, you can find the best way to budget your money, using templates, experimentation and recommendations for the best books, apps and sites to achieve it.

 11. Get Rich Slowly

 Get Rich Slowly, founded by J.D.
 Roth, covers everything from credit cards to career and education advice.
-Now written by an entire staff of writers, Get Rich Slowly prides itself on offering personal finance advice for everyone on everything — not get-rich-quick schemes.
+Through his own smart money moves, Roth reached early retirement and he uses his Get Rich Slowly blog to offer practical personal finance advice for everyone on everything — not get-rich-quick schemes.
 The focus of this blog is on small steps to better financial health, and literacy, so that you can better your financial future.

 12. The Krazy Coupon Lady